sphinx-doc/sphinx/doc/latex.rst

    .. versionchanged:: 2.0
       Incorporates some font substitution commands to help support occasional Greek or Cyrillic in a document using ``'pdflatex'`` engine.
+      At 4.0.0 these commands were moved to the ``'fontsubstitution'`` key.

    .. versionchanged:: 4.0.0
       The default font setting was changed.
 As shown above it still uses